 We'll never stop arguing that Jack could’ve fit on the boat, but still…

-Another tearjerker with Hanks in the lead, this time as a death-row corrections officer during the Great Depression whose life is changed by an inmate with supernatural powers.
+Another tearjerker with Hanks in the lead as a death-row corrections officer during the Great Depression whose life is changed by an inmate with supernatural powers.

 How could we not?

 Saroo is adopted by an Australian couple after getting separated from his family.
 Twenty-five years later, he searches for answers.

 Is this story about a terminally ill high school student checking off items on her bucket list a cinematic wonder?
 No, but it is syrupy and wholesome and great for when you need to feel feelings.

 Loosely biographical, this 2013 hit stars Forest Whitaker as a White House butler who witnesses some of the most important political and social events of the 20th century.

 It’s official: The montage depicting Carl and Ellie’s love story dethrones Bambi as the saddest animated opener of all time.

 A deeply touching account of the emotional and sexual relationship between two men in the American West in the 1960s.